hzliangbin/harbor-arm64/README.md

 ## harbor-arm64
 This repo is forked form goharbor/harbor.
-And it's based on v1.9.3 to Modified to run on arm64.
+It's based on v1.9.3 to modify.Run and tested on arm64.

 ## what's changed
 * base image changed to Photon 3.0 to support arm64.